 Move the selector switch to the ON position, the appliance will now operate as described in 1.2.
-Should the appliance fail to ignite, refer to 5.6 and/ or section 7.
+Should the appliance fail to ignite, refer to 5.6 and/ or section 7 (mode of operation, parameter setting, & faultfinding).

 5.7 CHECKING GAS PRESSURE AND COMBUSTION ANALYSIS